q12323/Meow-Client/README.md

 # 250416 HOTFIX
 ## Fixes
-* Fixed Zero Tick crashes or occuring an error for Oringo Client Players.
+* Fixed Zero Tick crashes or occurring an error for Oringo Client Players.